luisevm/acm-gitops-demo/index/index-0_bootstrap.md

     oc -n openshift-gitops-operator get csv
     ```

-4. Give RBAC to allow the user you login to OpenShift or ArgoCD, to see in ArgoCD the applications created in ACM HUB OpenShift cluster.
+4. Give RBAC to allow the user you login with to OpenShift or ArgoCD, to see in ArgoCD the applications created in ACM HUB OpenShift cluster.
 Replace the user "Admin" with your user.

     ```bash
     oc create -f - <<EOF